niklak/dom_query/README.md

 // after renaming, there are no `div` and `span` elements assert_eq!(doc.select("div.content > div, div.content > span").length(), 0);
-// but there are three `p` elements assert_eq!(doc.select("div.content > p").length(), 4);
+// but there are four `p` elements assert_eq!(doc.select("div.content > p").length(), 4);
 ```
 </details>